Lovekin service domestic gas boilers, gas fires and warm air heaters and we install and repair boilers and central heating systems.

 You can ring us on 01252 334440 or email us

 We service lots of boilers and some of them are very old (over 40 years old!) and still working safely.
-We’ll never try to bounce you into changing your boiler but if you need a quote for gas boiler replacement or a new boiler installation we’ll be happy to come to see you, talk through what you need, and provide you with a written quotation.
+We’ll never try to bounce you into changing your boiler but if you need a quote for gas boiler replacement or a new boiler installation we’ll be happy to come to see you, talk through what you need, and give you a written quotation.

 You can follow the link to the gas boiler installation page for more about installation and a list of the areas in which we’re happy to carry out gas central heating installation work.
 We also install radiators, heating controls and full central heating systems.